cloud-native-toolkit/site-developer-guide/README.md

 documenting their use within the Developer Guide and the broader Toolkit.
 The [Logo Usage page](./docs/logos) documents the approved logos and the requirements for their use.

+## Developing

+A docker runtime is required to run the dev environment locally.

+1. Build the development docker container

+    ```shell
+    npm run dev:build
+    ```

+2. Start the development environment

+    ```shell
+    npm run dev
+    ```

+3. Open a browser to the dev site - http://localhost:8000

 ## Contributing to Docs

 To update and manage the Developer Guide, follow these steps in [Updating the Developer Guide](https://cloudnativetoolkit.dev/contribute/documentation/).